trinodb/trino/docs/src/main/sphinx/connector/hive.rst

         Hive 3.1+, this must be set to UTC.
       - JVM default
     * - ``hive.timestamp-precision``
-      - Specifies the precision to use for Hive columns of type ``timestamp``.
+      - Specifies the precision to use for Hive columns of type ``TIMESTAMP``.
         Possible values are ``MILLISECONDS``, ``MICROSECONDS`` and ``NANOSECONDS``.
         Values with higher precision than configured are rounded.
       - ``MILLISECONDS``